-Luiz Felipe Scolari's side faces France in a friendly Sunday, and Cris gave his thoughts on both the game and Brazil's current state, a year before it hosts football's grandest tournament.
+Luiz Felipe Scolari's side face France in Sunday's friendly and Cris gave his thoughts on both the game and Brazil's current state, a year before they host football's greatest tournament.

 "Both Brazil and France are under construction, but there is great talent in both squads.
 [France coach] Didier Deschamps is doing a good job, and I am sure they will qualify for the World Cup."

-"I lived in France for eight years, and I can't wait for the game, even though it is only a friendly," Cris said.
+"I lived in France for eight years and I can't wait for the game, even though it is only a friendly," he continued.

 "It's nice to see friends with whom I've shared some wonderful moments.
 Bafe [Bafetimbi Gomis], Hugo [Lloris], [Alexandre] Lacazette and [Clement] Grenier.